GormR/HW_for_AgOpenGPS/central_unit_2.0/README.md

 Accessing the ESP32 words with Arduino as well e. g. as "LOLIN D32".

 When using the ESP32 as dual-RTK-receiver, mind setup information [for Ardusimple boards provided by MTZ8302](https://github.com/mtz8302/AOG_GPS_ESP32).
+Change two lines of the source code:

+byte LEDWiFi_PIN = 15;      // WiFi Status LED 0 = off (default: = 2)
+byte DataTransVia = 1;      //transfer data via 0 = USB / 1 = USB 10 byte 2x / 7 = UDP / 8 = UDP 2x (default = 8)

+Alternatively, this can be done in the web interface of AOG_GPS_ESP32 @ 192.168.1.1 (SSID: "GPS_unit_F9P_Net")

 The setup process for the Ardusimples is shown [here](documentation/setup_Ardusimple).
 The config files are the ones provided by MTZ8302.

 Some currents:
 out of the box with Atmel and ESP32: 200mA@9V,   153mA@12V,   124mA@15V